pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 ### When I click some button or follow some link, I'm left with a blank page.
 What do I do?

-1: Check your webserver error log
+#### Check your webserver error log

 Usually, this indicates that a PHP error has occurred and the message has been sent to your web server or system log file.
 Check there – e.g. `/var/log/apache/error.log`, although the exact location will depend on your server configuration – for further details.

-2: Check your file permissions
+#### Check your file permissions

-If you haven’t installed OJS, OMP, or OCS yet, then the most likely cause is a problem with file permissions in your cache/ or cache/t_compile directories.
+If you haven’t installed OJS, OMP, or OPS yet, then the most likely cause is a problem with file permissions in your `cache/` or `cache/t_compile` directories.
 See docs/README for information on file permissions.

-3: Further troubleshooting
+#### Further troubleshooting

 If you don’t have access to your server log file, you can try adding the following near the top of index.php to cause error messages to be sent to the browser: